How I Knew It Was Time to Quit (and My Step-by-Step Exit Plan)

 So if you’re standing where I once stood (wondering whether you should stay, leave, or start something of your own) and here’s what I want you to know:

-You just need to trust that you’ll figure it out - one brave, imperfect step at a time.
+Trust yourself to figure it out, one brave imperfect step at a time.

 Hi!
 I’m Erica